Entegris (NASDAQ:ENTG) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Entegris (NASDAQ:ENTG) from a hold rating to a buy rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
-Zacks Investment Research currently has $127.00 price target on the semiconductor company’s stock.
+Entegris (NASDAQ:ENTG) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Tuesday, Zacks.com reports.
+The brokerage presently has a $129.00 price objective on the semiconductor company’s stock.
+Zacks Investment Research‘s target price indicates a potential upside of 12.38% from the company’s current price.

 According to Zacks, “Entegris is a leading provider of materials management solutions to the microelectronics industry including, in particular, the semiconductor manufacturing and disk manufacturing markets.
 The company’s materials management solutions for the semiconductor industry assure the integrity of materials as they are handled, stored, processed and transported throughout the semiconductor manufacturing process.
 These solutions enable customers to protect their investment in work-in-process and finished devices. “

-ENTG has been the topic of several other reports.
-The Goldman Sachs Group reiterated a buy rating and set a $116.00 price target (up previously from $102.00) on shares of Entegris in a research report on Monday, January 18th.
-Craig Hallum increased their price target on shares of Entegris from $66.00 to $100.00 and gave the stock a hold rating in a research report on Wednesday, February 3rd.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Entegris from $100.00 to $120.00 and gave the stock a hold rating in a research report on Friday, April 16th.
-Finally, Citigroup increased their price target on shares of Entegris from $92.00 to $135.00 in a research report on Monday, January 25th.
-Three research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $108.09.
+Several other research firms have also recently issued reports on ENTG.
+UBS Group started coverage on shares of Entegris in a research note on Tuesday.
+They issued a “neutral” rating and a $120.00 target price for the company.
+Citigroup boosted their target price on shares of Entegris from $92.00 to $135.00 in a research note on Monday, January 25th.
+Craig Hallum boosted their target price on shares of Entegris from $66.00 to $100.00 and gave the company a “hold” rating in a research note on Wednesday, February 3rd.
+The Goldman Sachs Group reiterated a “buy” rating and issued a $116.00 target price (up from $102.00) on shares of Entegris in a research note on Monday, January 18th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their target price on shares of Entegris from $100.00 to $120.00 and gave the company a “hold” rating in a research note on Thursday, April 22nd.
+Three investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Entegris presently has a consensus rating of “Buy” and an average target price of $108.73.

-Entegris (NASDAQ:ENTG) last announced its earnings results on Monday, February 1st.
-The semiconductor company reported $0.71 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.66 by $0.05.
+Entegris (NASDAQ:ENTG) last announced its quarterly earnings data on Tuesday, April 27th.
+The semiconductor company reported $0.70 EPS for the quarter, missing the consensus estimate of $0.72 by ($0.02).
 Entegris had a net margin of 15.03% and a return on equity of 26.54%.
-The company had revenue of $518.00 million for the quarter, compared to analysts’ expectations of $489.38 million.
-During the same period last year, the firm earned $0.55 earnings per share.
-The business’s revenue for the quarter was up 21.3% on a year-over-year basis.
-Equities research analysts predict that Entegris will post 2.48 earnings per share for the current fiscal year.
+The business had revenue of $512.80 million for the quarter, compared to analyst estimates of $518.05 million.
+During the same quarter in the previous year, the firm posted $0.55 earnings per share.
+The business’s revenue was up 24.4% on a year-over-year basis.
+Analysts forecast that Entegris will post 2.48 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 19th.
-Stockholders of record on Wednesday, April 28th will be issued a dividend of $0.08 per share.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.29%.
-The ex-dividend date is Tuesday, April 27th.
-Entegris’s dividend payout ratio is currently 16.58%.

 Entegris, Inc develops, manufactures, and supplies microcontamination control products, specialty chemicals, and advanced materials handling solutions for manufacturing processes in the semiconductor and other high-technology industries in North America, Taiwan, South Korea, Japan, China, Europe, and Southeast Asia.